 - Facilitate and promote world-class, cross-disciplinary research and training relevant to social and economic policy and practice that address pressing issues facing modern societies;

-- Bring together researchers from all Western Research Centres housed in the Faculty of Social Science, and to share resources for the benefit of all;
+- Bring together researchers from all Western Research Centres housed in the Faculty of Social Science for collaborative research, and to share resources for the benefit of all;

 - Train the next generation of leaders for the academic world, for local, national and international government, and for the private and non-profit sectors;

-- Profile policy-relevant social science research being done at Western by disseminating our findings widely to policy-makers, practitioners, government, business and the general public;
+- Profile policy-and practice-relevant social science research being conducted at Western by disseminating our findings widely to policy-makers, practitioners, researchers, businesses and the general public;

 - Forge new, and strengthen established, links with the community, policy-makers, and practitioners for the purpose of supporting evidence-based decision-making;